-PSY230 HUMAN GROWTH AND 3 Cr.
-Hrs.
-DEVELOPMENT
+PSY230 HUMAN GROWTH AND DEVELOPMENT

 This course addresses the study of human development over the entire life span.
-Topics included in this course are emotional, intellectual, moral, social, and physical development.
-In addition to these topics, this course offers an analysis of the interaction of human characteristics within the individual and the relationship between individuals and their environment at various stages of development.
+Topics included in this course are emotional, cognitive, moral, social, and biological development.
+In addition to these topics, this course offers an analysis of the interaction of human characteristics within the individual and the relationship between individuals, environment, and culture at various stages of development.